-- 27. The Council has a Corporate Training Programme and corporate procedures for staff evaluation.
-The staff appraisal procedures help to identify the training needs of all the staff which includes the training provided within the Corporate Training Programme (which includes management courses such as ILM) and training that is more specific to Planning. - 28.
+- 29. The Council has a Corporate Training Programme and corporate procedures for staff evaluation.
+The staff appraisal procedures help to identify the training needs of all the staff which includes the training provided within the Corporate Training Programme (which includes management courses such as ILM) and training that is more specific to Planning. - 30.
 In addition to the above, the Environment Department has a budget for training and there has been a significant investment in the development of planning staff over the years by funding specialist planning training.
 This means that every development management officer and planning policy officer have RTPI accredited qualifications.
 In addition to this, the Department has funded specialist training in the area of Conservation which has secured effective succession planning, whereby a Development Management Officer has now progressed to be the Senior Conservation Officer for the Council.
 Over the years the Department has identified areas of the Service where there is a need to ensure succession and has been successful in delivering this within the Service, with a number of staff over the years benefitting through career development opportunities.
-At present, one support officer is working towards an RTPI accredited planning qualification which is funded by the workplace.
+One support officer has recently achieved an RTPI accredited planning qualification which was funded by the workplace.

-- 29. The Department's and Service's business planning process, identifies areas of risk where there is limited expertise and resilience and tries to put in place measures to control / mitigate such risks in order to ensure service delivery. - 30.
+- 31. The Department's and Service's business planning process, identifies areas of risk where there is limited expertise and resilience and tries to put in place measures to control / mitigate such risks in order to ensure service delivery. - 32.
 When the Planning Service was transformed in April 2011 all job descriptions were reviewed with some amended and some new job descriptions produced.
 This process was undertaken with consideration given to continued staff development, resilience and flexible use of the staff resource, to meet possible changes in demands and priorities for the Service.
-With this in mind, all the posts within Development Management which are at the same level (e.g. Development Management Officer and Planning Enforcement Officer) are interchangeable so that the staff resource, where possible, can be targeted towards the needs of the Service and its customers. - 31.
+With this in mind, all the posts within Development Management which are at the same level (e.g. Development Management Officer and Planning Enforcement Officer) are interchangeable so that the staff resource, where possible, can be targeted towards the needs of the Service and its customers. - 33.
 Minerals and waste planning has in recent years been an area of planning where there is limited expertise not only in Gwynedd but also in North Wales.
 The agreement across North Wales to establish the North Wales Minerals and Waste Service, with Gwynedd seconding an Officer to the Service, has provided a more resilient Service for Gwynedd and the North Wales Region.
-As the partner Authorities face challenging times financially, the current arrangement is an annual rolling contract which is also reviewed annually. - 32.
-The establishment of the Gwynedd and Anglesey Joint Planning Policy Unit has also provided career development opportunities for both Authorities and has helped to share and pool expertise within the Unit, which has provided greater resilience for both Authorities. - 33.
+As the partner Authorities face challenging times financially, the current arrangement is an annual rolling contract which is also reviewed annually. - 34.
+The establishment of the Gwynedd and Anglesey Joint Planning Policy Unit has also provided career development opportunities for both Authorities and has helped to share and pool expertise within the Unit, which has provided greater resilience for both Authorities. - 35.
 There are currently no vacant posts within the Planning Service.
-At present for 2015-19, no further cuts are proposed for Development Management, Enforcement and Support.
+At present, no further cuts are proposed for Development Management, Enforcement and Support.
 However, for Development Management and Enforcement to function efficiently and effectively, they are reliant on specialist advice from the JPPU, Biodiversity Unit, Transportation Service and Public Protection Service.
-Cuts have been implemented with further cuts to be implemented before the end of 2015-18, for all of these service areas, which will have an adverse impact on the robustness and quality of decisions on planning applications and enforcement cases and the time taken to make those decisions.
+Cuts have been implemented for all of these service areas, which will have an adverse impact on the robustness and quality of decisions on planning applications and enforcement cases and the time taken to make those decisions.